whatmakeart/whatmakeart.github.io/content/software/adobe-illustrator/create-new-color-swatch-adobe-illustrator.md

 ---
+title: How to Create a New Color Swatch in Adobe Illustrator
 date: 2021-10-03T8:30:00-04:00
+lastmod: 2024-11-10T07:15:26
-description: "How to create a new color swatch in Adobe Illustrator"
+description: How to create a new color swatch in Adobe Illustrator
-featured_image: "/posts/create-new-color-swatch-adobe-illustrator/Create-New-Color-Swatch-in-Adobe-Illustrator.jpg"
+featured_image: /software/adobe-illustrator/attachments/Create-New-Color-Swatch-in-Adobe-Illustrator.jpg
-tags: ["Illustrator"]
+tags:
-title: "How to Create a New Color Swatch in Adobe Illustrator"
+  - Illustrator
+aliases: /posts/create-new-color-swatch-adobe-illustrator/
 ---

 <div class="iframe-16-9-container">